serversideup/docker-php/CONTRIBUTING.md

 # Running things locally

-To run a build, simply run `./dev.sh`.
+To run a build, simply run `./dev.sh` (with Docker Desktop Running).
 This will automatically build the beta images on your local machine.
 If you want to only build a specific version, you pass it a version you want to build (example: `./dev.sh 8.1`)

 #### Viewing the images
 After running the build, you should be able to run `docker images` to see all available images on your machine.
 Everything built with `./dev.sh` will be tagged `serversideup/php:beta-*`.